Zack Taylor

 Research Interests

 Professor Taylor specializes in urban political economy and Canadian and comparative politics and policymaking, with an empirical focus on historical and contemporary multi-level governance of cities.
 He also pursues parallel interests in municipal campaigns and elections, local public finance, and political geography.
 Professor Taylor was the founding director of Western’s Centre for Urban Policy and Local Governance and leads NEST’s Canadian Communities Policy Observatory initiative.
-He is a Fellow at the Institute on Municipal Finance and Governance in the University of Toronto’s Munk School of Global Affairs and Public Policy and a non-practicing Registered Professional Planner.
+He is a Fellow at the Institute on Municipal Finance and Governance in the University of Toronto’s School of Cities and a non-practicing Registered Professional Planner.
+Since 2023, he has served as Co-Editor of the journal Territory, Politics, Governance.

 Graduate Supervision